nickglazzard1959/gplot2/README.md

 As a simpler example (from the point of view of GPLOT only!) we start with the "Farris mystery curve".
-The "mystery" is that a five-fold symmetry appears from formula which contain even number and no obvious source of such a symmetry.
+The "mystery" is that a five-fold symmetry appears from formulae which contain mostly even numbers and no obvious source of such a symmetry.

 While "Spirograph" uses two wheels, with one rotating in slip-free contact